allan2/dotenvy/CONTRIBUTING.md

 #### Commit Squashing

 There is no need to squash your commits manually.
-PRs are usually squash merged anyway.

 ### CI